 Some kids respond to the coach getting a little fired up.
 Some kids need the coach to remain calm, as they will feed off your stress!

-After we are done with the mock meet process, we take more throws and work on technique, but mocking the comp process is a great way to prep for the competition.
+After we are done with the mock meet process, we take more throws and work on technique.
+Mocking the comp process is a great way to prep for the competition.

 The more they do it in training, the better they will be in competition.